FC — Definition, examples, FAQs, and more

 Is it necessary to use a faceclaim in a roleplaying game?

 No, using an FC is not usually mandatory in roleplay.
 It is a tool to help visualize characters and enhance storytelling.
 Some players prefer writing detailed descriptions without using an FC, while others find that an FC helps them connect better with their character.
+See 7 great reasons to play a text-based RPG.

 Can I choose an FC for my character’s friends and family?